angelchen7/spyder-python-example/README.md

 # spyder-python-example
-An example repo to show how to use git with spyder
+An example repo to show how to use git with Spyder